 All the things you should do for fall but never remember to do.
-A complete list of the tasks you need to do to get ready for fall.
-Like replacing your weather stripping and eating pie!
+A complete fall checklist of the tasks you need to before winter hits.
+Like cleaning gutters and eating pie!

-The shadows are longer, the streets are quieter and I’m hankering for anything made with cheese and potatoes but there aren’t gaggles of kids walking to school, there’s just the odd child standing on the street in a mask looking forlorn.
+The shadows are longer, the streets are quieter and I'm hankering for anything made with cheese and potatoes.

 Since I just lit a pumpkin spice candle I'm going to assume it is indeed fall.
 YAY FALL!!
 Every season is my favourite season when I'm at the start of it.
 So hello fall ... you're my favourite.

 I even like the home maintenance tasks associated with autumn like raking leaves and stacking firewood.
 I like them for exactly half an hour and then I want to set the leaves, the firewood and my hair on fire with a pumpkin spice candle.

 Getting ready for winter can be both gross and exciting so I've comprised a list of all the things that you should do to get ready to fall.
 Both the fun and the not so fun.

 Things To Do To Get Ready for Fall

 - Wash the windows inside and out.